sungnga/practice/reactjs/react-new-features/next_fetch-movies-app/README.md

 **The getInitialProps method:**
 - Docs: https://nextjs.org/docs/api-reference/data-fetching/getInitialProps
 - `getInitialProps` enables server-side rendering in a page and allows you to do initial data population, it means sending the page with the data already populated from the server.
 This is especially useful for SEO
-- NOTE: If using Next.js 9.3 or newer, it's recommended to use `getStaticProps` or `getServerSideProps` instead of `getInitialProps`
+- NOTE: `getInitialProps` is deprecated.
+If using Next.js 9.3 or newer, it's recommended to use `getStaticProps` or `getServerSideProps` instead of `getInitialProps`
 - These new data fetching methods allow you to have a granular choice between static generation and server-side rendering
 - Static generation vs. server-side rendering: https://nextjs.org/docs/basic-features/pages
 - In pages/index.js file: